Classification:Administrative Specialist 2

 School/Business unit:UAF Facilities Services

-The Administrative Specialist position is a critical member of the Facilities Services Design and Construction Team.
+The Contract Specialist position is a critical member of the Facilities Services Design and Construction Team, responsible for all planning, procurement, and construction management for UAF.
+The successful candidate should have experience and skills related to contract development and administration, preferably in a design and/or construction related field.
 This position is responsible for assisting departmental staff, contractors, consultants, and UA staff during all project phases.
-Work at DDC is very fast paced and project managers rely on enough admin support to get projects and other contracts out the door.
-The interview will include three tests to assess typing and software skills.
-A background check will be required before final employment offer is made.
+Work at DDC is very fast paced and project managers rely on administrative support to get projects, contracts, and other related documents executed in a timely manner.
+This individual must be judicious in carrying out tasks without direction, responding articulately to critical and urgent needs, and must effectively exercise intuitive judgment.
+The interview will include a MS Word and MS Excel test to assess typing and software skills.
+A background check will be required before a final employment offer is made

 Monitor projects according to procedures in use to track construction related activities such as design clarifications and changes, certified payroll, insurance, construction close-out, and warranty information.
 Respond to or initiate project-related inquiries from consultants, contractors, internal team members, and support groups.
 Assist managers with project research, including internet and archive searches.
 Prepare and submit technical material, forms, reports, publications, correspondence, and confidential documents.
 Establish and maintain filing systems for all phases of a project.
 Maintain project managers' schedules and calendars necessary for project planning and implementation.
 Coordinate and attend project meetings, including pre-bid and pre-construction meetings.
 Prepare meeting resources including agenda and handouts.
 Take notes and record meeting minutes.
 Close out and archive contracts and projects.